 Your child’s rights – know your child’s rights and where to turn for help We have listed great resources below around this.

-What are you doing? - a film to help school aged children understand their peers with autism
+What are you doing? - a film about autism

-The aim of the film is to educate school children about ASD so that they can accept their peers on the spectrum, understand why they behave in the ways they do and become more accepting and inclusive.
+The aim of the film was to educate school children about ASD so that they could accept their peers on the spectrum, understand why they behave in the ways they do and become moreaccepting and inclusive.

-‘What are you doing?’, along with accompanying teaching materials, has been distributed to every school in Australia, totalling over 10,000 copies nationwide.
+Our film ‘What are you doing?’, along with accompanying teaching materials, was distributed to every school in Australia, totalling over 10,000 copies nationwide.

-The school years can be divided into a few different stages:
+The school years can be divided into different stages:

 This can be such a challenging time.
 Many schools are simply not at all welcoming.
 You may be unsure as to whether a specialist school or a mainstream school will work best.